-Sathi Roy, a licensed Loan Consultant at Better, gives an overview of the refinance process.
+Sathi Roy, a licensed Mortgage Expert at Better, gives an overview of the refinance process.

 Thinking of refinancing?
 The process is pretty similar to when you first got your mortgage.
 If that all seems like a blur, don’t worry.
 At Better, our online portal shows you exactly what’s next on your refinance to-do list, and we’re here every step of the way in case you need help.
 Here’s a step-by-step timeline of what you can expect.

 The first step is to find the best loan and lender for your needs.
 Here are some things to consider as you explore your refinance options:

 - Type of refinance: rate-and-term or cash-out are the most common (here’s more info)

 - Type of loan: most lenders offer adjustable-rate or fixed-rate mortgages

 - Term: the length of your new mortgage